Stanley Wilson (composer): Revue Studios

 In 1953, Wilson became the music supervisor of Revue Studios production unit.
 Wilson stayed on when it became Universal Studios.
 As head of creative activities, Wilson was in charge of overseeing the creation of the music for all of the studio's productions.
 Wilson hired and assigned projects to different composers, arrangers, orchestrators and conductors.
 Wilson was one of the first to hire composers and musicians without regard to their cultural diversity.
 Wilson integrated television music.
 As an executive, Wilson employed significant composers as Pete Rugolo, John Williams, Elmer Bernstein, Juan García Esquivel, Dave Grusin, Quincy Jones, Henry Mancini, Oliver Nelson and Lalo Schifrin, among others.

 Composer Jerry Goldsmith worked within Wilson's creative environment at Revue.
 Goldsmith said of the time there that Wilson allowed him much creative latitude.
-He said "Stanley was great and he loved all of us...They were all trying to outdo each other, and he gave us...free reign to do whatever we wanted to do and the crazier and the wilder we got...again, it was the same old thing.
+He said "Stanley was great and he loved all of us...They were all trying to outdo each other, and he gave us...free rein to do whatever we wanted to do and the crazier and the wilder we got...again, it was the same old thing.
 If you didn’t do it this week...next week.
 One week you’d hit a home run and then next week you’d strike out, but we were always trying something different."

 Quick turnarounds were a constant concern and a constant challenge.
 Goldsmith said “On Thriller, you’d get the show on Friday and have to record it Monday morning".